What changes do stars undergo in their lifetimes?

 The red star Betelgeuse in Orion is a red supergiant.

 Unlike a red giant, when all the helium in a red supergiant is gone, fusion continues.
 Lighter atoms fuse into heavier atoms up to iron atoms.
 Creating elements heavier than iron through fusion uses more energy than it produces, so stars do not ordinarily form any heavier elements.
 When there are no more elements for the star to fuse, the core succumbs to gravity and collapses, creating a violent explosion called a supernova (Figure below).
 A supernova explosion contains so much energy that atoms can fuse together to produce heavier elements such as gold, silver, and uranium.
 A supernova can shine as brightly as an entire galaxy for a short time.
 All elements with an atomic number greater than that of lithium were formed by nuclear fusion in stars.

 (a) NASA’s Chandra X-ray observatory captured the brightest stellar explosion so far, 100 times more energetic than a typical supernova. (b) This false-color image of the supernova remnant SN 1604 was observed as a supernova in the Milky Way galaxy.
 At its peak it was brighter than all other stars and planets, except Venus, in the night sky.

-).
+After a supernova explosion, the leftover material in the core is extremely dense.
+If the core is less than about four times the mass of the Sun, the star becomes a neutron star (Figure below).
 A neutron star is more massive than the Sun, but only a few kilometers in diameter.
 A neutron star is made almost entirely of neutrons, relatively large particles that have no electrical charge.